Why Does My Cat Swat At Me When I Walk By?

-Why does my cat swipe at me when I walk past?
+Why does my cat swat at me when I walk by?

 Cats are active beings and they will always zoom around and try to initiate playtime with their owners.
 Still, some are more laidback than others.
 But if your kitty seems to like swatting at you when you walk by, the following might be the reason: